designated-t/designated-t/README.md

 with inspirations in unofficial genres like Arcanepunk, some official like Steampunk, Gothic Fiction, and Universes of their own, such as Final Fantasy, Spiral Knights, and a lot more.

-- 🌱 I’m currently learning Java and PHP.
-Full Stack Developer, backend lean
+- 🌱 I’m currently abled in Java, NodeJS, but am learning React and Typescript!
+Junior Full Stack Developer, backend lean

-- 💞️ I’m looking to collaborate on nothing atm
+- 💞️ I’m looking to collaborate on anything!

 - 📫 How to reach me discord @bLAZIKEN sKYWALKER#5312, linkedin https://www.linkedin.com/in/o-andre-graca/, and email at andrealmeida01e@gmail.com